AndersenLab/NemaScan/README.md

 CeNDR release date for the VCF file with variant data (i.e. "20210121") Hard-filter VCF will be used for the GWA mapping and imputed VCF will be used for fine mapping.
 If this flag is not used, the most recent VCF for the _C. elegans_ species will be downloaded from [CeNDR](https://elegansvariation.org/data/release/latest).

-#### Optional Simulation Parameters

-* `--simulate_maf` - A single column CSV file that defines the minor allele frequency threshold used to filter the VCF prior to simulations (Default: 0.05).
+### --simulate_nqtl

-* `--simulate_nqtl` - A single column CSV file that defines the number of QTL to simulate (format: one number per line, no column header)   (Default is provided: `input_data/all_species/simulate_nqtl.csv`).
+A single column CSV file that defines the number of QTL to simulate (format: one number per line, no column header) (Default is provided: `input_data/all_species/simulate_nqtl.csv`).

+### --simulate_reps
-* `--simulate_reps` - The number of replicates to simulate per number of QTL and heritability (Default: 2).
+The number of replicates to simulate per number of QTL and heritability (Default: 2).

+### --simulate_h2
-* `--simulate_h2` - A CSV file with phenotype heritability. (format: one value per line, no column header) (Default is located: input_data/all_species/simulate_h2.csv).
+A CSV file with phenotype heritability. (format: one value per line, no column header) (Default is located: `input_data/all_species/simulate_h2.csv`).

+### --simulate_eff
-* `--simulate_eff` - A CSV file specifying a range of causal QTL effects.
+A CSV file specifying a range of causal QTL effects.
 QTL effects will be drawn from a uniform distribution bound by these two values.
 If the user wants to specify _Gamma_ distributed effects, the value in this file can be simply specified as "gamma". (format: one value per line, no column header) (Default is located: input_data/all_species/simulate_effect_sizes.csv).

+### --simulate_strains
-* `--simulate_strains` - A TSV file specifying the population in which to simulate GWA mappings.
+A TSV file specifying the population in which to simulate GWA mappings.
 Multiple populations can be simulated at once, but causal QTL will be drawn independently for each population as a result of minor allele frequency and LD pruning prior to mapping. (format: one line per population; supplied population name and a comma-separated list of each strain in the population) (Default is located: input_data/all_species/simulate_strains.tsv).

+#### Optional Simulation Parameters

+* `--simulate_maf` - A single column CSV file that defines the minor allele frequency threshold used to filter the VCF prior to simulations (Default: 0.05).

 * `--simulate_qtlloc` - A .bed file specifying genomic regions from which causal QTL are to be drawn after MAF filtering and LD pruning. (format: CHROM START END for each genomic region, with no header.
 NOTE: CHROM is specified as NUMERIC, not roman numerals as is convention in _C. elegans_)(Default is located: input_data/all_species/simulate_locations.bed).